bjornwallner/ML_medbioinfo/README.md

-### 5. PREP: Deep Learning
+### 4. PREP: Deep Learning

-Reading material:

-__Before course__ browse or read: Michael Nielsen, Neural Networks and Deep Learning, http://neuralnetworksanddeeplearning.com/ chapter 1-4
+Browse or read: Michael Nielsen, Neural Networks and Deep Learning, http://neuralnetworksanddeeplearning.com/ chapter 1-4

 Compute and exercises:

+Pointers to exercises might appear, we are working on updating last year's.

 <!--
 We will use Jupyter Notebooks to run exercises in PyTorch.
 To get to that you need to install Anaconda and PyTorch